Purchases made through links earn us a small commission, at no extra cost to you.

 - Leave no trace by packing out all your garbage.

-What to Bring: Sturdy hiking shoes with ankle support are necessary because of the trail’s steepness and rocky, uneven terrain.
+Gear and What to Bring: Sturdy hiking shoes with ankle support are necessary because of the trail’s steepness and rocky, uneven terrain.
 Trekking poles are also recommended for support and to take stress off your knees.